Our Position

 Background

-Farm Credit System.
-As the only GSE competing directly against private lenders the FCS was granted tax and funding advantages by Congress to serve bona-fidefarmers and ranchers and a narrow group of farm-related businesses that provide on-farm services.
+As the only GSE competing directly against private lenders, the FCS was granted tax and funding advantages by Congress to serve bona-fide farmers and ranchers and a narrow group of farm-related businesses that provide on-farm services.

-Through its regulator, the FCS has sought non-farm lending opportunities through “investment bonds” even though such lending exceeds the constraints of the Farm Credit Act.
-The FCS also seeks blanket authority to approve their “investments” in lieu of obtaining their regulator’s approval.
+Through its regulator, the FCS has sought non-farm lending opportunities through “investment” even though such financing exceeds the lending constraints of the Farm Credit Act.
+The FCS also seeks blanket authority to self-approve their non-farm “investments” in lieu of obtaining their regulator’s approval.
 ICBA opposes granting the FCS’s blanket approval authorities.
-The FCS also seeks adoption in the Farm Bill of several legislative proposals referenced above in addition to relaxed regulatory requirements such as less frequent examinations.
+The FCS also seeks adoption in the farm bill of several legislative proposals referenced above in addition to relaxed regulatory requirements such as less frequent examinations.

 Congress should reform and refocus the FCS’s authorities in order to limit FCS’s non-farm and non-statutory lending.